microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/03-offline-migration.md

 * For MySQL the database script file may contain references to @@SESSION and @@GLOBAL that will need to be removed prior to importing.

-Privileges required to run MySQL export on the source database - connect as root
+Privileges required to run MySQL export on the source database - connect as root:

 ```sql
 grant ALL PRIVILEGES ON wth.* TO contosoapp ;